ansible/ansible/docs/docsite/rst/community/development_process.rst

 Micro development: the lifecycle of a PR
 ========================================

-If you want to contribute a feature or fix a bug in ``ansible-base`` or in a collection, you must open a **pull request** ("PR" for short).
+If you want to contribute a feature or fix a bug in ``ansible-core`` or in a collection, you must open a **pull request** ("PR" for short).
 GitHub provides a great overview of `how the pull request process works <https://help.github.com/articles/about-pull-requests/>`_ in general.
-The ultimate goal of any pull request is to get merged and become part of a collection or ``ansible-base``.
+The ultimate goal of any pull request is to get merged and become part of a collection or ``ansible-core``.
 Here's an overview of the PR lifecycle:

 * Contributor opens a PR